keith-turner/fluo/docs/metrics.md

 Fluo core is instrumented using [dropwizard metrics][1].
 This allows fluo users to easily gather information about Fluo by configuring different reporters.
-Fluo will allways setup a JMX reporter, regardless of the number of reporters configured.
-This is done because the dropwizard config mechanism do not currently support the JMX reporter.
+Fluo will always setup a JMX reporter, regardless of the number of reporters configured.
+This is done because the dropwizard config mechanism does not currently support the JMX reporter.
 The JMX reporter makes it easy to see fluo stats in jconsole or jvisualvm.